Indigenous rights: Definition and historical background

 Indigenous rights belong to those who, being indigenous peoples, are defined by being the original people of a land that has been conquered and colonized by outsiders.

 Exactly who is a part of the indigenous peoples is disputed, but can broadly be understood in relation to colonialism.
-When we speak of indigenous peoples we speak of those pre-colonial societies that face a specific threat from this phenomenon of occupation, and the relation that these societies have with the colonial powers.
-The exact definition of who are the indigenous people, and the consequent state of rightsholders, varies.
-Being too inclusive is considered as bad as being non-inclusive.
+The phrase "indigenous peoples" refers to those pre-colonial societies that face a specific threat from this phenomenon of occupation, and the relation that these societies have with the colonial powers.
+The exact definition of who are the indigenous people, and the consequent state of rights-holders, varies.
+Being too inclusive is often considered as bad as being non-inclusive.

-In the context of modern indigenous people of European colonial powers, the recognition of indigenous rights can be traced to at least the period of Renaissance.
+In the context of groups colonized by modern European states, the recognition of indigenous rights can be traced to at least the period of Renaissance.
 Along with the justification of colonialism with a higher purpose for both the colonists and colonized, some voices expressed concern over the way indigenous peoples were treated and the effect it had on their societies.
 In the Spanish Empire, the crown established the General Indian Court in Mexico and in Peru, with jurisdiction over cases involving the indigenous and aimed at protecting Indians from ill-treatment.
 Indians' access to the court was enabled by a small tax which paid for legal aides.

 The issue of indigenous rights is also associated with other levels of human struggle.
 Due to the close relationship between indigenous peoples' cultural and economic situations and their environmental settings, indigenous rights issues are linked with concerns over environmental change and sustainable development.
 According to scientists and organizations like the Rainforest Foundation, the struggle for indigenous peoples is essential for solving the problem of reducing carbon emission, and approaching the threat on both cultural and biological diversity in general.